understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Table_Design_Sort_Keys.md

     * Most useful on very large tables only - 100 M + rows

-    * NOT good for loading data in sort order
+    * NOT good for loading data in sort order (they don't preserve this order)

 * Can have tables w/ single sort key